mcp-rune 0.107.0

 Infrastructure

-All column selection logic lives in lib/mcp/apps/list-schema.js:
+All column selection logic lives in src/mcp/apps/lib/list-schema.ts:

 FunctionPurpose